What's New In San Antonio

 As the seventh-largest city in the nation and one of the fastest growing, San Antonio always has something new and exciting to explore.
 Here are a few of San Antonio’s newest offerings as well as developments on the horizon.

 The McNay Art Museum’s commitment to engaging a diverse community in the visual arts is reaching new heights with a $6.25 million Landscape Master Plan.
-This transformative plan will activate and enhance the outdoor museum experience with additional works of art, “invisible” fencing, new landscaping and increased accessibility—ensuring everyone feels welcome and at home at the first modern art museum in Texas.
-Phase I construction is underway and slated for completion by fall 2020.
-Vibrant florals, dozens of native and drought-resistant trees, scenic walkways, meditative seating areas and enhanced lighting will activate the 23-acre grounds.
-The museum remains fully open throughout construction.
+This transformative plan activates and enhances the outdoor museum experience with additional works of art, “invisible” fencing, new landscaping and increased accessibility—ensuring everyone feels welcome and at home at the first modern art museum in Texas.
+Vibrant florals, dozens of native and drought-resistant trees, scenic walkways, meditative seating areas and enhanced lighting activate the expanded 25-acre grounds.

 The San Antonio African American Community Archive and Museum (SAACACAM) is debuting a new exhibit location in the heart of the city at La Villita (218 South Presa St., Building 20).
 The materials collected in the museum’s archives serve as family-friendly educational material, with programs specifically designed for children, as well as inspire youth and adults from San Antonio and beyond.
 One of its permanent exhibitions presents a timeline that illustrates Black history in the city through photographs and documents from the archive.

 BLACK HISTORY RIVER CRUISE (February 2021)